 - a) Current measurement will be by use of resistive shunt resistor or current sensing Hall sensor type device installed in the positive side of the power lead between the battery and the motor controller. - b) Voltage measurement will be made between the positive and negative leads of the battery that supplies power for the motor.
-The battery voltage measurement is to be taken on the battery side of the measurement device if a resistive shunt is used. - c) The method of converting current and voltage to energy units (WM), must be such that the specified accuracy is ensured over the operating range.
-The calculation will be watts (volts x amps) x minutes motor run. - d) The motor will be stopped once the accumulated total energy limit of 1000 WM has been reached.
-The motor cutoff will continue for 10 seconds after which additional motor run time will be allowed until the additional 10% energy limit is reached at which point another 10 second motor cutoff will occur.
-This sequence shall repeat until the model lands. - e) The F3EEL must have compatibility with ESCs using the nominal 1 to 2 milliseconds (mS) control signal from the receiver such that no low speed motor drive occurs when "motor stop" is instituted either by the competitor or the F3EEL. - f) The supply of power to the F3EEL shall be that available from the receiver output to the ESC at the receiver motor command connector.
+The battery voltage measurement is to be taken on the battery side of the measurement device if a resistive shunt is used. - c) The method of converting current and voltage to energy units (Wmin) must be such that the specified accuracy is ensured over the operating range.
+The calculation will be Watts (Volts x Amps) x minutes motor run. - d) The motor will be stopped once the accumulated total energy limit of 1000 Wmin has been reached by output of a signal to the ESC of less than 1.2 ms. The motor cutoff will continue for 10 seconds after which additional motor run time will be allowed until the additional 10% energy limit is reached at which point another 10 second motor cutoff will occur.
+This sequence shall repeat until the model lands. - e) The F3EEL must have compatibility with ESCs using the nominal 1 to 2 milliseconds (ms) control signal from the receiver such that no low speed motor drive occurs when "motor stop" is instituted either by the competitor or the F3EEL. - f) The supply of power to the F3EEL shall be that available from the receiver output to the ESC at the receiver motor command connector.
 If the power source to the receiver is supplied via the ESC motor command connector, it is permissible for this to be supplied to the receiver via the F3EEL. - g) The connectors of the F3EEL shall be of a universal type compatible with JR/Futaba and must be proof against any misalignment that could result in electrical damage to the F3EEL or connected equipment.
 Where an extension lead is used to satisfy this requirement it must be secured to the F3EEL in such a manner that it cannot be unintentionally removed.

-2.3 Characteristics of the F5DEL
+2.3 Characteristics of the F3EEL

-- 2.3.1 The accuracy of the determined energy (WM), shall be within the range +/- 2%.
-This accuracy must be achieved across input voltage between 10 and 25 volts and across 25 to 100 amps and ambient temperature range of 0 to +50 degrees centigrade. - 2.3.2 The calculation of the energy shall incorporate any calibration parameters provided by the current sensor manufacturer. - 2.3.3 The sampling rate of the power measurement used for energy usage determination shall be a minimum of 10 samples per second.

-2.3.4 There must be no configurable settings or adjustments that allow the user to modify the operation of the F3EEL such that it will operate outside the requirements of the competition rules.
+- 2.3.1 The accuracy of the determined energy (Wmin), shall be within the range +/- 2%.
+This accuracy must be achieved across input voltage between 10 and 25 volts and across 25 to 100 amps and ambient temperature range of 0 to +50 degrees centigrade. - 2.3.2 The calculation of the energy shall incorporate any calibration parameters provided by the current sensor manufacturer. - 2.3.3 The sampling rate of the power measurement used for energy usage determination shall be a minimum of 10 samples per second. - 2.3.4 There must be no configurable settings or adjustments that allow the user to modify the operation of the F3EEL such that it will operate outside the requirements of the competition rules. - 2.3.5 The Rx output signal of the F3EEL must follow the Rx input signal as accurate as 1μs unless the stop condition is met.